Mail ServerSetup using Postfix on CentOS 6.4

 Sendmail

-Sendmail mail transfer agent, popular but insecure, complicated to configure
+Sendmail mail transfer agent, popular but insecure, complicated to

 www.sendmail.com